Utility Extension/New Utility Connections

 What is the difference between assessments and Contribution In Aid of Construction (CIAC) fees?

 Assessments are one-time fees charged to all, including vacant parcels in the assessment area.
 These fees are due after the assessment project is approved by the council.
 The amount of the assessment is calculated to reimburse the costs of the assessment project, including finance/bonding fees, by charging a per equivalent lot (5,000 sq. ft.) or a per parcel (10,000 sq. ft) fee on each parcel within the assessment project area.

 Contribution In Aid of Construction (CIAC) is a one-time fee charged to properties that are not located in an assessment project area but have City services for water, sewer, and irrigation available.
-The amount of the CIAC fee is based on the number of meters and meter sizes— Current CIAC rates at the time of development.

 Both assessment and CIAC fees may be paid in installments, billed annually with interest.